sashinpivotal/spring-boot-2022-09/README.md

 ### Quiz

 - Why you want to use JdbcTemplate over JDBC API?
+- What are the two major motivations of Spring Data project?
 - What are the pros and cons of using the following persistence technologies you can use in your Spring applications?
   - JdbcTemplate
   - JPA